dimantha1234/pipedream/component-api-new.md

 Deploy or contribute to curated open source components in Pipedream's Github repo.
 Or author, deploy and maintain your own via your standard CI/CD process.

-## CLI
+## Local Development

-Some of the examples below use the CLI.
+You can develop components locally and deploy via the CLI.
 To install it, run:

 ```bash
 curl https://cli.pipedream.com/install | sh
 ```

 Pipedream publishes a build of the CLI for macOS and Linux (for `386`, `amd64`, `arm`, and `arm64` architectures).
 If you need to use the CLI on another OS or architecture, [please reach out](https://docs.pipedream.com/support/).

-Run `pd` to see a list of all commands, or `pd help <command>` to display help docs for a specific command.

 See the [CLI reference](https://docs.pipedream.com/cli/reference/) for detailed usage and examples beyond those covered below.